acend/helm-basics-training/content/en/docs/02.0/_index.md

 ## Task 3

-Our freshly deployed nginx is not yet accessible from outside of the Kubernetes cluster.
+Our freshly deployed nginx is not yet accessible from outside the Kubernetes cluster.
 To expose it, we have to enable the ingress part in the `values.yaml`, which will then make helm create an ingress resource.
 Also make sure the application is accessible via TLS.

 ### Solution Task 3 Ingress

-A look into the file `templates/ingress.yaml` reveals that the whole Ingress definition will only be part of the rendered resources if the condition `{{- if .Values.ingress.enabled -}}` is true:
+A look into the file `templates/ingress.yaml` reveals that the whole Ingress definition will only be part of the rendered resources, if the condition `{{- if .Values.ingress.enabled -}}` is true:

 ```yaml
 {{- if .Values.ingress.enabled -}}